feature-image

 JJ Redick isn’t taking LeBron James for granted

-LeBron James keeps rewriting the fate, and the Lakers are riding the wave.
+LeBron James keeps rewriting the history, and the Lakers are riding the wave.
 Expected to struggle against the Houston Rockets, they now sit firmly at 3-0.
 Meanwhile, JJ Redick can only admire the relentless consistency fueling it all.
 As the wins stack up, so does LeBron’s legacy, each performance tightening his grip on all-time greatness while silencing doubts, again and again.

 ADVERTISEMENT